ollej/firefly-blutti/README.md

 A single screen platformer game with 8x8 tiles for the Firefly Zero handheld console.

-Develeoped with the Rust programming language.
+Developed with the Rust programming language.

 ## Gameplay